nicotinchan/crack-ks265encoder/README.md

 Usage:
 1. make
+2. chmod 777 appencoder
 2. run demo: ./demo -i test.yuv -w width -h height -f fps
-3. use hevc_encoder API in your code as demo
+3. use hevc_encoder API in your code as main.c

 Warning:
 This cracked-encoder ONLY for developers to learn, share and exchange use and not for other purposes.
 All copyright of the original publisher.